oVirt/ovirt-site/source/sla/watchdog-device.html.md

 **1) UI for user to add a watchdog device**

        In the Virtual Machines UI.
-       an "Watchdog" Option for user in the "New Server" and "New Desktop" dialogue. user can decide whether he needs to add a Watchdog device.
+       an "Watchdog" Option for user in the "New Server" and "New Desktop" dialogue.
+Both "model" and "action" Options are needed for watchdog device. user can decide whether he needs to add a Watchdog device.
-       User can also decide the model or action for watchdog.
+       User can also decide the model and action for watchdog.

 **2) report the watchdog event to user**